gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 TODO
 ====

-* Add an abstract OSGi component to easy component creation to manage Java properties.
+* Add an OSGi component to easy component creation to manage Java properties.
-* Add command to export dynamic configurations to maven or ant system, Its will allow manage dynamic configurations without Roo console.
-  A very interesting improvement could be allow the generation of Ant and Maven Profiles on their configuration files (build.xml ant pom.xml respectively) and replace on profile files values with variables.
-  Thus on generated project the profile can be selected too.
-* Add component to manage dynamic configuration on java properties
+* In export command add a parameter with the target build tool (mvn, ant, ...) because currently, only mvn build tool available.
 * Some files profile configuration can be standar to every projects, like log4j.properties.
   There is a standard file configuration to production environments.
   For example, log4j.properties on production environmente removes the code line of loggin messages by performance.